Elanis/web-to-desktop-framework-comparison/runner/README.template.end.md

 ## Future content

 See [Issues](https://github.com/Elanis/web-to-desktop-framework-comparison/issues) and [Pull requests](https://github.com/Elanis/web-to-desktop-framework-comparison/pulls).
-You can participate by proposing new issues, of filling them !
+You can participate by proposing new issues, or by filling them!

 ## Contributors